gigi-vu2804/StockAnalysisReport_Automation/README.md

 ## Output
 The script will generate:

-- **Database Tables** : Data will be saved in specified tables within the SQLite database.
+- **Database Tables** : Data will be saved in specified tables within the SQLite database. the stock_analysis.db file will be stored inside `database` directory/folder
-- **Visualization Images**: Correlation matrix images will be saved in the specified directory.
+- **Visualization Images**: Correlation matrix images will be saved in the `correlation_matrix` directory/folder

 ## Open the SQLite Database: